rusk2ua/hamradiogenai/README.md

 # Amateur Radio AI Project Companion Guide
 ## A Living Document for Building and Sharing Grounded Ham Radio Projects with Generative AI
 **By Rus Healy, K2UA**
-*Grounded in the Project Development for Amateur Radio Session*
+*Based on the Project Development for Amateur Radio Session*

 ---